-Constance Stokes - 'Untitled (Reclining Nude)'
+Constance Stokes, 'Untitled (Reclining Nude)'

-Axel on Collecting
+Axel on collecting

 Despite not labelling it ‘collecting’, Axel began gathering interesting objects as a child.
-He realised quickly that to live alongside beauty was to nourish the mind; “Every moment is a visual feast”, he says.
+He realized quickly that to live alongside beauty was to nourish the mind; “Every moment is a visual feast”, he says.

 Axel’s philosophy towards collecting pays respect to the integrity of objects.
 He describes wanting to give things “a better home” and indeed, the custodian does just this.
 She resurrects a work from a dusty archive, auction floor or airless room.
 Under her loving and fastidious eye, the lessons it teaches about life, the self and history unfurl.

 “We do not possess art, it possesses us.” – Axel Vervoodt